 - A. First and foremost review and follow the guidelines set by CSM, failure to do so will result in a rejected abstract.
 Pay close attention to word limits and formatting instructions (CSM has a 3,125 character limit for the text of your abstract submission.
 This includes spaces, but not authors or institutions).
-Refer to the Call for Abstracts and the Definitions of Abstract Categories on the CSM abstract submission site for more information.

-- B. You will be graded on the following criteria:

-- 1) Clinical relevance and importance

-- 2) Sound methodology

-- 3) Data and analysis

-- 4) Conclusions

-- 5) Clarity of writing style

-C. Specifically, the criterion will be graded by several reviewers as following and a composite score is calculated: -Outstanding: very well conducted, very relevant to physical therapy science/practice, novel.

--Good: well conducted, relevant to physical therapy science/practice, some new information presented. -Average: well conducted, fair relevance to physical therapy science/practice, limited new information presented.

--Poor: limitations in conduct of study, slightly relevant to physical therapy science/practice, does not provide new information
+Refer to the Call for Abstracts and the Definitions of Abstract Categories on the CSM abstract submission site for more information. - B. You will be graded on the following criteria: - 1) Scientific Merit - 2) Practicality - 3) Organization - 4) Presentation - 5) Technical Quality - C. Specifically, the criterion will be graded by several reviewers as following and a composite score is calculated: - -Outstanding: very well conducted, very relevant to physical therapy science/practice, novel. - -Good: well conducted, relevant to physical therapy science/practice, some new information presented. - -Average: well conducted, fair relevance to physical therapy science/practice, limited new information presented. - -Poor: limitations in conduct of study, slightly relevant to physical therapy science/practice, does not provide new information - -Unacceptable